Silicone 3D printing startup Spectroplast spins out of ETHZ with $1.5M – TechCrunch

 One such case is adjacent to perhaps the most well-known surgical application of silicone: breast augmentation.
 In Spectroplast’s case, however, they’d be working with women who have undergone mastectomies and would like to have a breast prosthesis that matches the other perfectly.

-Another possibility would be anything that needs to fit perfectly to a person’s biology, like a custom hearing aid, the end of a prosthetic leg, or some other form of reconstructive surgery.
-And of course robots and industry could use one-off silicone parts as well.
+Another possibility would be anything that needs to fit perfectly to a person’s biology, like a custom hearing aid, the end of a prosthetic leg or some other form of reconstructive surgery.
+And of course, robots and industry could use one-off silicone parts as well.

-There’s plenty of room to grow, it seems, and although Spectroplast is just starting out it already has some 200 customers.
+There’s plenty of room to grow, it seems, and although Spectroplast is just starting out, it already has some 200 customers.
 The main limitation is the speed at which the products can be printed, a process that has to be overseen by the founders, who work in shifts.

 Until very recently Schaffner and Stefanov were working on this under a grant from the ETH Pioneer Fellowship and a Swiss national innovation grant.
-But in deciding to depart from the ETH umbrella they attracted 1.5 million Swiss franc (about the same as dollars just now) seed round from AM Ventures Holding in Germany.
+But in deciding to depart from the ETH umbrella they attracted a 1.5 million Swiss franc (about the same as dollars just now) seed round from AM Ventures Holding in Germany.
 The founders plan to use the money to hire new staff to crew the printers.

-Right now Spectroplast is doing all the printing itself, but in the next couple years it may sell the printers or modifications necessary to adapt existing setups.
+Right now Spectroplast is doing all the printing itself, but in the next couple of years it may sell the printers or modifications necessary to adapt existing setups.

 You can read the team’s paper showing their process for creating artificial heart valves here.